abrantesandreza/kids-in-action-school/README.md

 ## Kids in Action School

-Database System Design for an Elementary School, with user stories, use cases, dabase design and the SQL system.
+A database system for an Elementary School, so the employees can see and search for information about the students, the parents, financial information as well.